cloudlena/pacmanfile/README.md

    You can split the file up into any number of files that match `pacmanfile*.txt` (e.g. `pacmanfile-extra.txt`).

-   A good way to start is to use the `pacmanfile dump` command which dumps your currently explicitly installed packages into a pacmanfile.

 1. Run `pacmanfile sync`.
-This will remove any packages that you have installed which are not listed in `pacmanfile.txt` and install any packages that you have not yet installed but that are listed in `pacmanfile.txt`.
+This will remove any packages that you have installed which are not listed in `pacmanfile*.txt` and install any packages that you have not yet installed but that are listed in `pacmanfile*.txt`.